 Criteria Points Goals.
 The extent to which the applicant's vision for an agricultural land /30 repurposing program in their region aligns with the program's goals.
-Community Engagement and Collaboration.
-The extent to which the applicant /20 demonstrates experience and expertise in conducting effective and inclusive engagement and collaboration across diverse communities and organizations, as well as the extent to which the applicant plans to engage with and meaningfully include the feedback of: farmers, ranchers, disadvantaged community members, tribes, and other interested practitioners in the development and implementation of their land repurposing work.
-Applicants who demonstrate experience and expertise collaborating with farmers, ranchers, disadvantaged communities, and tribes will receive more points.
-Partnerships.
-The extent to which the applicant has strong existing regional /20 partnerships, and a plan to expand these partnerships and enter into new partnerships to execute the grant.
+Community Engagement.
+The extent to which the applicant demonstrates experience and expertise in conducting effective and inclusive engagement across diverse communities and organizations, as well as the extent to which the applicant plans to engage with and meaningfully include the feedback of: farmers, ranchers, disadvantaged community members, tribes, and other interested practitioners in the development and implementation of their land repurposing work.
+Applicants who demonstrate experience and expertise engaging with farmers, ranchers, disadvantaged communities, and tribes will receive more points. /20 Partnerships and Collaboration.
+The extent to which the applicant has built regional partnerships and collaborations to support the grant, and has a plan to expand these partnerships and collaborations to execute the grant.
 Partnerships are demonstrated through letters of support outlining the financial and in-kind commitments of partner organizations to the work conducted under the grant.
-Fiscal and Administrative Capacity.
-The extent to which the applicant has the /15 fiscal and administrative control systems to adequately oversee the expenditure of block grant awards.
-Policy and Project Expertise.
-The extent to which the applicant demonstrates /15 the policy and project implementation expertise necessary to complete the grant deliverables.
-Applicants may demonstrate this ability in-house or through partnerships and collaborations.
-Total /100
+Collaboration is evidenced by demonstrating meaningful incorporation of diverse interests into the block grant recipient's work through letters of support, signed agreements, board resolutions, or other signed documents. /20 Fiscal and Administrative Capacity.
+The extent to which the applicant has the fiscal and administrative control systems to adequately oversee the expenditure of block grant awards. /15 Policy and Project Expertise.
+The extent to which the applicant demonstrates the policy and project implementation expertise necessary to complete the grant deliverables.
+Applicants may demonstrate this ability in-house or through partnerships and collaborations. /15 Total /100